zxing-js/library/README.md

 _You can use [core-js](https://github.com/zloirock/core-js) to add support to these browsers._

+In the PDF 417 decoder recent addition, the library now makes use of the new `BigInt` type, which [is not supported by all browsers][2] as well.
+There's no way to polyfill that and ponyfill libraries are **way to big**, but even if PDF 417 decoding relies on `BigInt` the rest of the library shall work ok in browsers that doesn't support it.

+_There's no polyfills for `BigInt` in the way it's coded in here._

 ### Scanning from Video Camera

 To display the input from the video camera you will need to add a video element in the HTML page: